cmu-llms-class/cmu-llm-class-website-2025/syllabus.md

 ## Course Description

-Large Language Models Methods and Applications (11-667) is a graduate-level course that aims to provide a holistic view of the current state of large language models.
+Large Language Models Methods and Applications (11-667) is a graduate-level course that aims to provide a holistic view of the current state of large language models (LLMs).
 The first half of this course starts with the basic of language models, including network architectures, training, inference, and evaluation.
-Then it discusses the interpretation (or attempts of), alignments, and emergent capabilities of large language models, followed by its popular applications in language tasks and new utilizations beyond texts.
+Then it discusses the interpretation (or attempts of), alignments, and emergent capabilities of LLMs, followed by its popular applications in language tasks and new utilizations beyond texts.
-In the second half, this course first presents the techniques of scaling up language model pretraining and recent approaches in making the pretraining of large models and their deployment more efficient.
+In the second half, this course first presents the techniques of scaling up language model pretraining and recent approaches in making the pretraining of LLMs and their deployment more efficient.
-It then discusses various concerns surrounding the deployment of large language models and wraps up with the challenges and frontiers of LLM developments.
+It then discusses various concerns surrounding the deployment of LLMs and wraps up with the challenges and frontiers of recent developments.

-This course is designed to give graduate-level students an overview of the techniques behind LLMs and a thorough grounding on the fundamentals and cutting-edge developments of LLMs, to prepare them for further research or applied endeavors in this new AI era.
+The course is designed to give graduate-level students an overview of the techniques behind LLMs and a thorough grounding on the fundamentals and cutting-edge developments of LLMs, to prepare them for further research or applied endeavors in this domain.

 ## Learning Goals